rubyonjets/jets-docs/_docs/routing/services/alb/route53.md

 This allows you complete control of the user-facing DNS record.

 **IMPORTANT**: The route53 host zone must already exist.
-You can create route53 hosted zone with the AWS CLI like so:
+You can create a route53 hosted zone with the AWS CLI like so:

     aws route53 create-hosted-zone --name mydomain.com --caller-reference $(date +%s) aws route53 list-hosted-zones

 {% include config/reference/header.md %}
-{% include config/reference/alb-dns.md %}
+{% include config/reference/alb/dns.md %}
-{% include config/reference/footer.md %}
+{% include config/reference/alb/footer.md %}